jszoo/cat-mvc/README.md

 app.areas.register(areaPath, areaName, areaRouteExpression, defaultRouteValues);

 // a sugar api to "app.areas.register".
-// only the root controllers/views etc will be loaded
-// we recognize this as Root Area. app.areas.registerRoot(rootPath);
+// only the root controllers/views etc will be loaded. we recognize this as RootArea app.areas.registerRoot(rootPath);

 // a sugar api to "app.areas.register".